Bella31/bella31.github.io/_pages/research.md

 - Healthcare computer vision clinical applications.

-- Artificial intelligence for medical imaging at home.
+- Artificial intelligence for self-operated medical imaging.

 - Trustworthy medical imaging algorithms for safe use in healthcare.

 - Label-efficient and easy to use medical imaging algorithms.

 **Technical Topics**